github/docs/content/actions/use-cases-and-examples/deploying/installing-an-apple-certificate-on-macos-runners-for-xcode-development.md

           # ...
 ```

-{% note %}
+> [!NOTE]

-**Note:** For iOS build targets, your provisioning profile should have the extension `.mobileprovision`.
+> For iOS build targets, your provisioning profile should have the extension `.mobileprovision`.
 For macOS build targets, the extension should be `.provisionprofile`.
 The example workflow above should be updated to reflect your target platform.

-{% endnote %}

 ## Required clean-up on self-hosted runners